Overview of Information Technology at UTHealth

 IT Security does not have responsibility for application security.
 Application security development resides with the developers and administration of application security belongs primarily with application owners.

-Led by Amar Yousif, vice president and chief information officer.
+Led by Beverly Moore, associate vice president of information technology security and chief information security officer.

 University Web Services collaboratively supports electronic communication efforts for the campus by utilizing the integrated marketing initiative to create a common public “face” and consistent “voice” for the institution.
 Staff serve with efficiency and courtesy to build online resources that are innovative and attractive, yet widely accessible and user-friendly.

 Primary areas of responsibility:

 - Build and maintain the health science center’s institutional web gateways (the main public pages and the university-wide intranet, Inside UTHealth);

 - Track and report on university Web analytic trends;

 - Facilitate creation of the health science center’s web standards and ensure those standards are implemented campus-wide;